Whether you are a professional or do-it-yourself barber, a pair of quality shears can greatly improve the final results of a haircut.

 When you are using these shears for hair cutting, you can store them in a specially designed shear case that also includes both lubricant and a leather cleaning cloth.

-Unlike so many small brands that are out to make a quick buck, Kissaki stands by their product.
+Unlike so many small brands that are out to make a quick buck, Kissaki stands by its product.
 They set the standard by offering a best-in-class lifetime warranty that covers the parts, materials, and workmanship.

 - Japanese Hitachi SUS 440C stainless steel will last for years